danewhitted/surfs_up/README.md

 ![](climate_analysis/Images/rain_dec_chart.PNG)
 ![](climate_analysis/Images/rain_june_chart.PNG)

-In the charts you can visibly see the approximate two inch difference between the two months.
+In these charts you can visibly see the approximate two inch difference between the two months.
 Decemember has more day over two inches than does June.